ldcas-uc3m/TFM/parts/state_of_the_art.typ

 As discussed in @subsec:interrupt-taxonomy, the Z80 CPU contains two types on interrupts, _maskable_, which can be enabled or disabled by the programmer, and _nonmaskable_, which can't be disabled.
-To control this, there is an interrupt enable flip-flop (IFF) that can be either set or reset by the user using specialized instructions.
-To account for nonmaskable interrupts, this flip-flop is split into two, IFF1 and IFF2.
-When a nonmaskable interrupt ocurs, the status of IFF1 is stored in IFF2, and IFF1 is reset to prevent maskable interrupts from interrupting the handler.
-When the interrupt handler finishes (triggered by the RTEN instruction), the original value is restored to IFF1 @ZilogZ80[pp. 17--18].
+To control this, there is an interrupt enable flip-flop (`IFF`) that can be either set or reset by the user using specialized instructions.
+To account for nonmaskable interrupts, this flip-flop is split into two, `IFF1` and `IFF2`.
+When a nonmaskable interrupt ocurs, the status of `IFF1` is stored in `IFF2`, and `IFF1` is reset to prevent maskable interrupts from interrupting the handler.
+When the interrupt handler finishes (triggered by the `RTEN` instruction), the original value is restored to IFF1
+@ZilogZ80[pp. 17--18].

 // handling
 While nonmaskable interrupts are always handled by restarting the CPU at address